vxio/identity/pkg/client/README.md

-# Go API client for identityclient
+# Go API client for client

 Handles all identities for tracking the users of the Moov platform.